Professor Karen Weyler

 Office: McIver 109

-Heath Anthology of American Literature, 4th ed., Vol. 1
+Norton Anthology of American Literature, 5th ed.
+Vol. 1

 Student Learning Goals

-In this writing-intensive course, students will write frequently, both formally and informally.
-We will use writing as a means of exploring important questions about the development of American literature.
+By the completion of this course, students will have gained an understanding of the diverse groups of people who explored and settled what would become British North America, as well as some of the motivations for such settlement.
+Students will also understand the varied genres that these people produced and the historical contexts in which their works appeared.
+In this writing-intensive course, students will use writing as a way to explore important questions about early American literature.
 Students will write multiple drafts of assignments; through conferences with the professor and peer editing sessions, students will receive and incorporate constructive criticism to improve their written work.
-By the end of the semester, students will understand the historical and cultural contexts in which pre-1865 American literature has been produced by diverse groups of people, as well as the various genres in which Americans have expressed themselves.
-By the end of the semester, students will be able to write clearly, coherently, and insightfully about pre-1865 American literature.
+By the end of the semester, students will be able to write clearly, coherently, and insightfully about early American literature.

 Course Requirements and Evaluation